-One part of Orthodox theology that really differentiates it from the rest of Christendom is the understanding of salvation.
+One part of Orthodox theology that really differentiates it from the rest of Christendom is its understanding of salvation.
 In Eastern Christianity, we view salvation as an ongoing process of purification that reaches beyond this world into eternity.
+Throughout this process, we participate in the life of the Church.
+We go to Confession, receive the Eucharist, and strive to love God with our whole heart, strength, soul, and mind.
+This helps us become more and more like Jesus Christ.
 Thus, the Orthodox refer to this process of salvation as theosis, or deification.
-In this post, we explain what deification is and what it is not from an Orthodox theological perspective.

-Note: We use deification and theosis interchangeably throughout this post.
+Note: We use deification, theosis, and salvation interchangeably throughout this post.
 They refer to the same process of attaining salvation.

 What does deification mean?

-Deification (Gr. theosis) is the ancient theological word used to describe the process by which a Christian becomes more like God.
+Deification (Gr. theosis) is the process by which a Christian becomes more like God.
 St. Peter speaks of this process when he writes, “As His divine power has given to us all things that pertain to life and godliness . . . you may be partakers of the divine nature” (2 Peter 1:3-4).
 But what does it mean to partake of the divine nature, and how to we experience it?
 To answer these questions, first we explain what deification is not.
-Then we describe what deification truly is.
+Then we describe what deification is.

-One misconception many people have when they hear about deification is that this means we become literal gods.
-Allow us to clarify: when the Orthodox Church calls us to pursue godliness, to become more like God, this does not mean we then become divine.
+Many people outside the Orthodox Church mistakenly believe that deification means we become literal gods.
+When the Church calls us to pursue godliness – to become more like God – this does not mean we then become divine.
 We cannot become like God in His nature, as this is impossible.
 We are human, always have been and always will be.
-Thus, we cannot take on the nature of anything else, especially that of God, which is utterly unknowable to us
+Thus, we cannot take on the nature of anything else, especially that of God, which is utterly unknowable to us.

 St. John of Damascus (8th century) makes a remarkable observation.
 The word “God” in the Scriptures refers not to the divine nature or essence, but instead refers to the divine energies – the power and grace of God which we perceive in this world.
 The Greek word for God (Theos) used in Scripture comes from a verb meaning run, see, or burn.
 These are energy words, not essence (or being) words.